Taking the Next Steps with PIAAC:

-The NICHD, OBSSR, and OCTAE are pleased to announce a call for research papers on the relationship of education and skills to public health for adults and their families, particularly for those most at risk for poor educational, economic and health outcomes.
+The National Institute for Child and Human Development (NICHD), the Office of Behavioral and Social Sciences Research (OBSSR), and the U.S. Department of Education's Office of Career, Technical, and Adult Education (OCTAE) are pleased to announce a call for research papers on the relationship of education and skills to public health for adults and their families, particularly for those most at risk for poor educational, economic and health outcomes.
 Click here for more information ›

 NCES PIAAC Data Explorer